Physical Development

 Unlock key stages of your baby’s physical development and motor skills to foster growth.
 Explore milestones and sensory play for a thriving infant.

-Every parent eagerly anticipates the precious moments when their baby achieves those exciting physical development milestones.
-From their first roll to their first steps, these milestones mark the remarkable growth and progress of your little one.
-As you embark on this journey, it’s important to understand what to expect and how to support your baby’s physical development.
+Every parent looks forward to the special moments when their baby reaches important physical milestones.
+Whether it’s rolling over for the first time or taking their first steps, these milestones signify the amazing growth and progress of your child.
+As you begin this journey, it’s crucial to know what to expect and how to encourage your baby’s physical development.

 Did you know that 80% of a child’s brain develops by age three1?
 This highlights the critical role that early physical development plays in shaping your baby’s cognitive and motor skills.
 Tracking your baby’s milestones can provide valuable insights into their overall development and ensure they are reaching important goals at the expected ages.